Miscellaneous Expenses -

 Cross-examine at any length, and you risk the wrath of the judge and a stop being placed on cross-examination thus deemed ‘unnecessary’.

-However, if you must press ahead and attack the claim in court, zip in with a pin-point question without the usual protection of a pre-attack set up.
+However, if you must press ahead and attack the claim in court, zip in with a pin-point question.
 The most devastating attack, however, is simply to ask the judge to compare the length of time claimed on the cost schedule for telephone attendances on the claimant, with the cost at even 5.25p/min for even every single call.
 The miscellaneous claim is then often dealt a hefty blow by the judge’s pen.

-In Ghattaorya v Bailey (2009) LTLPI 05/10/2009 the judge dismissed the entire head of claim for miscellaneous expenses, noting that claiming for miscellaneous expenses was ‘a bad habit claimant solicitors had got into’.
-The Ghattaorya v Bailey principle was approved by HHJ Harrington in Harwood v Kapek (2010) LTLPI 21/7/2010,again citing the failure to correctly plead the losses under this head as the reason for not allowing a miscellaneous claim, Ghattaorya v Bailey approved.
+The judge dismissed the entire head of claim for miscellaneous expenses, noting that claiming for miscellaneous expenses was ‘a bad habit claimant solicitors had got into’.
+This principle was approved by HHJ Harrington in Harwood v Kapek (2010) LTLPI 21/7/2010 citing the failure to correctly plead the losses under this head as the reason for not allowing a miscellaneous claim, Ghattaorya v Bailey approved.
 There are a few (easier to spell) other cases on miscellaneous expenses, but Ghattaorya v Bailey is the most well known and often referred to.

 A light-heartedly look at the law and legal profession.
 (Submissions for inclusion here gratefully received.)